 # Plugin Store

-Craft’s plugin store offers free and paid plugins that add functionality to your Craft CMS website.
+Craft’s Plugin Store offers free and paid plugins that add functionality to your Craft CMS site.